Simulation-Software-Engineering/diffusion2d/README.md

 diffusion2d.solve()
 ```
+Even though the package is named **weinhovt-diffusion2D** it hast to be imported
+under the name **weinhovt_diffusion2D** since the "-" conflicts with the python syntax when trying to
+import the package.
 ## Citing
 The code used for the diffusion solver and plotting the simulation steps was acquired from:
 [https://scipython.com/book/chapter-7-matplotlib/examples/the-two-dimensional-diffusion-equation/](https://scipython.com/book/chapter-7-matplotlib/examples/the-two-dimensional-diffusion-equation/)